 While many practices accept only self-pay clients or out-of-network benefits, at Lifebulb, we aim to keep your costs low by accepting most major insurance plans.
 Often the out-of-pocket expense per online therapy session is a low copay determined by your specific insurance provider and plan.
 We also offer a self-pay rate lower than many practices for those without insurance or simply preferring not to use their healthcare benefits for in-person or virtual depression therapy in Charlottesville, VA.

 At Lifebulb, we are extremely picky about who we hire to help you achieve your depression therapy goals.
 But we understand that every depression therapist may not be the perfect match for every client.
 If your depression therapy experience is less than you hoped, we will help you get set up to see someone you prefer.

 We take the responsibility of maintaining your privacy seriously.
 Lifebulb is considered a covered entity under HIPAA guidelines, which means we are subject to all HIPAA rules and regulations.
 If you have any questions (or recommendations) about our privacy and security practices, we want to help.
 Contact us at firstname.lastname@example.org.

-Therapists that don't enjoy their workplace are often, unfortunately, unable to provide their clients with the best possible level of counseling and depression therapy.
+Therapists who don't enjoy their workplace are often unable to provide their clients with the best possible level of counseling and depression therapy.
 That's why at Lifebulb, our depression therapists are our top priority.
-This means that your counselor or therapist can provide you, their client, with the best treatments for depression disorder because they enjoy the work they do in session with you, where they work, and who they work with.
+This means that your counselor or therapist can provide you, their client, with the best treatments for depression disorder because they enjoy their work in session with you, where they work, and who they work with.

 Our online therapy treatment for depression sessions are all conducted by our therapist to aid depression in private spaces, and our video platform is contained within our HIPAA-compliant Electronic Health Records system, so your face, voice, and data are always private and protected.